(Click CONCORD THEATRICALS for rental of all Scores and Parts)

 Macaulay praised the musical score as “energetic, robust, warm, deliberately naïve (both ornery and innocent), in ways right for Twain.
 Mr. Yeston’s tuneful music with sonorities and harmonies that recall Copland, Barber and Prokofiev (“Romeo and Juliet”) ranges easily from comic to sinister, from Muff Potter’s drunkenness to a rich celebration of the Mississippi River.”

-The first music sample below (scroll down) is a 14-minute Tom Sawyer Suite Yeston created, drawn from the score.
-Opening on a bright morning in the South, the boisterous Tom enters and cavorts in the town square, he and Becky meet and fall for each other in their school Classroom after which Huck Finn barges in, and the boys horse around, build a raft, then run down to the Mississippi and launch themselves - as the mighty river swells and grows, ever widening and more powerful, and sweeps them off into adventure and legend.
+The first music sample below (scroll down) is a 20-minute Tom Sawyer Suite Yeston created, drawn from the score.
+Opening on a bright morning in the South, the storytelling begins as the boisterous Tom enters and cavorts in the town square.
+He and Becky soon meet and fall for each other in their school Classroom after which Huck Finn barges in, and the boys horse around.
+At Dusk, the two are off to adventure at the cemetery—as Missouri’s fireflies come out and surround them.
+It becomes dark and they imagine all sorts of Sprites and Creatures, playfully coming out of the gravestones.
+At Dawn they run down to the Mississippi, build a raft, and launch themselves as the mighty river swells and grows, ever widening and more powerful, and sweeps them off into adventure and legend.